spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

     - `Protected` constants MAY also be defined to support the getter methods (example: to enable cross-module referencing via `@uses`).
 - Environment configuration
   - constants MUST be always `public` and have specification about their purpose.
-  - constants MUST contain the same UPPERCASE value as the key is + properly prefixed with MODULE_NAME (see Example below).
+  - constants MUST contain the same UPPERCASE value as the key is + properly prefixed with MODULE_NAME (see example below).

 <details><summary markdown='span'>Additional Conventions for Boilerplate, Accelerator, and Module Development</summary>
 - The module configuration relays exclusively on `static::` to support extension.
 </details>

 <details><summary markdown='span'>Guidelines for Module Development</summary>
-- `Protected` items are NOT recommended in module configuration as they tend to create BC problems on project extensions.
+- `Protected` items are NOT recommended in module configuration as they tend to create backward compatibility problems on project extensions.
 </details>

 **Example**